-Forty-four confirmation soil samples will be collected.
+Forty-seven confirmation soil samples will be collected.
 The RD identified 27 sample locations and depths.
 Additional locations were selected to improve spatial distribution within the treatment areas and vertical distribution within the treatment interval.
-The final locations, listed in Table 4, were approved at the January 2008 BCT meeting.
+The final locations were approved at the January 2008 BCT meeting.
+Three samples were added at a depth of 2 to 3 feet bgs in borings LSB-22, LBS-23 and LSB-25 following identification of CVOC concentrations above RGs at 0 to 5 feet bgs in RDI borings at these locations.
+The confirmation sample locations and depths are shown on Table 4.
 The confirmation boring locations are shown in Figures 8 to 10 and the sample depths are shown in Figures 11 to 16.
 The RD notes the potential for additional baseline sampling during installation of the thermal-enhanced SVE system, but no additional sampling is planned due to the extensive sampling performed during the RDI.

 Confirmation soil samples will be collected from direct-push borings advanced to the target depths in accordance with the RA SAP.
 The initial confirmation soil samples and the samples collected following completion of the planned treatment period will be collected as "hot" samples, with procedures modified as needed for the "Hot Soil Sampling Procedure" included in Appendix F. The samples will be submitted for analysis of VOCs using Method 8260.
-The samples will be analyzed with expedited (72hour) turn-around so that decisions regarding additional treatment can be made quickly.
-If an additional treatment period is required, the final confirmation samples will be collected following the cool-down period although soil temperatures will still be clevated.
+The samples will be analyzed with expedited (72hour) turnaround so that decisions regarding additional treatment can be made quickly.
+If an additional treatment period is required, the final confirmation samples will be collected following the cool-down period although soil temperatures will still be elevated.

 To determine whether the RAOs for subsurface soil have been met, the sample results will be compared to the RGs shown in Table 2 for each treatment area.
-The RAO will be considered to have been met if the averaged concentration in a treatment area for each CVOC is below the RG, and no individual sample result exceeds the RG by a factor of 10 or more.
+The RAO will be considered to have been met if the average concentration in a treatment area (defined as TA-1, TA-2 TA-3 and TA-4) for each CVOC is below the RG, and no individual sample result exceeds the RG by a factor of 10 or more.
+For samples that are non-detect, the average will be calculated using one-half the sample quantitation limit.
+Some consideration may be required in the case of elevated detection limits in samples (e.g., sample preparation, re-analysis or re-sampling) or any other instances where the sample integrity is in question.
 When the subsurface soil RAO has been met for all CVOCs, the loess remedial action will be complete.